Commercial finance firm donates and volunteers to help local organizations

 How important are Small Businesses to the United States economy?

 Since 1997, our firm has been serving SME [small and medium sized entrepreneurs] with a professional menu of working capital and related services.
 As a result, we have witnessed many ups and down in the United States economy during this period.
 Given the fact that most of our clients’ entire lively hoods are invested in their businesses they need to be not only nimble but really smart to succeed in what has been a very challenging economic environment in the United States.
+Click here to learn more about our competitive advantage.

 The question that I posed as the title of this article is very easy to answer; incredibly important.
 As I have documented in the past, the small business is the most important cog in the United States economy, after consumer spending.
 The facts, as documented by the Small Business Administration “SBA” are worth presented again to illustrate the magnitude of the small business sector in the overall United States economy.
 For additional information, go to www.sba.gov, and search under the Heading entitled “Advocacy”.